Mario Kart Wii: Awards

 The game won multiple Wii-specific awards from IGN in its 2008 video game awards, including Best Racing Game and Best Online Multiplayer Game.
 IGN also nominated it for Best Family Game for the Wii.
 During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Mario Kart Wii for "Racing Game of the Year".
-Guinness World Records has awarded Mario Kart Wii with a record for being the best-selling racing video game of all time.
+Guinness World Records has awarded Mario Kart Wii with a record for being the best-selling racing video game of all time, though Mario Kart 8 Deluxe has since outsold it.

 Legacy

-While official online play support officially ended in 2014, unofficial video game mods created by fans, such as Wiimmfi, have re-established online play.
-CTGP Revolution is a ROM hack created by the users MrBean35000vr and Chadderz, which adds additional courses and new features, such as 24-player races, an implementation of the 200cc engine class from Mario Kart 8 (2014), and additional modes such as Countdown and Item Rain.
+While official online play support ended in 2014, unofficial video game mods created by fans have re-established online play.
+CTGP Revolution is a ROM hack which adds additional courses and new features, such as 24-player races, an implementation of the 200cc engine class from Mario Kart 8 (2014), and additional modes.